 - The resolution being limited to whole degrees when set in Fahrenheit.
 It basically eliminates the flexibility of dual units; I don’t want to give up the available resolution so it ends up being Celsius only for me.

 - I wish the probe was plastic coated like the one that came with the STC-1000.
 The metal version is a bit sharp and It mars the plastic divider on the Fluval Spec’s filter system.
 The probe material is a slight compromise for me as a freshwater aquarist.
 I understand that marine aquarium keepers do not want stainless as it is not impervious to salt water; that would be a more serious shortfall for this probe.
+(EDIT: See addendum at the end of this article.
+Inkbird now has a version, the ITC-308S, with a plastic coated sensor.
+It works great in a saltwater aquarium.)

 - The unit produces a very feint and high pitched whine.
 I noticed it when setting it up at the table (no competing noise and being very close to the unit).
 I honestly have not heard it after setting it in place next to the aquarium.